hasanhameed07/rtl-generator/README.md

 # rtl-generator
 A utility to convert any existing left-to-right written css files into right-to-left css.

-Suppose you have a website in English (left-to-right) and now you want a way to save manual work by means of automatically generating a right-to-left css.
+Suppose you have a website in English (left-to-right) and now you want a way to save manual work and use this utility to automatically generating a right-to-left css which will allow your users to switch.

 This utility generates only the code which is modified for rtl.
 Unlike the `css-flip` from Twitter which generates css files containing all the untouched css.